go-uvid/uvid/js/packages/document/documentation.md

    ```

 3. Open dashboard with `YOUR_SERVER_IP/:3000`, or <http://localhost:3000> if you installed locally
-4. Login to dashboard, default user name is `root`, password is `uvid`
-5. That's all. `./uvid.db` is sqlite database stores all your data
+4. That's all. `./uvid.db` is sqlite database stores all your data

 ## Usage